How to ask for referrals in B2B sales [7 tactics & templates]

 Lottie Taylor

-Whether you're looking to diversify your lead generation or grow your brand awareness, having a creative and effective referral strategy means unlocking new value from your existing customers.
+Whether you're looking to diversify your lead generation or grow your brand awareness, having a creative and effective B2B referral program means unlocking new value from your existing customers.
 But how do you ask for referrals in a way that feels natural and doesn't come across as pushy or forced?

-In this blog post, we'll explore the best ways to ask for referrals in B2B sales, including creative and effective strategies, LinkedIn referral tips, and referral message samples to help you craft the perfect request.
+In this blog post, we'll explore the best ways to ask for referrals in B2B sales, including creative and effective strategies, LinkedIn referral tips, referral message samples to help you craft the perfect request, plus how to get more referrals in the long term.

 Why ask for B2B sales referrals?